daemonblade/eclipse-maven-repo/README.md

 * **README.md** This file
 * **p2-stub** Contains stub files for offline build.
-* Everything else are files for the offline build.
+* Everything else are files fetched from a full online build.

 ## Refreshing the Project